woctezuma/sample-steam-reviews/README.md

 1. Char-level n-grams

-The results are unsatisfactory: the generated sentences look good, but actually consist of concatenated excerpts of real reviews.
+Unsatisfactory results: generated sentences look good, but actually consist of concatenated excerpts of real reviews.

-Here are a few examples:
+Here are a few examples for different n-gram lengths:

 -   n-grams with n=5: